mikihau/reading-notes/designing-data-intensive-applications.md

 - eventual consistency is a weak consistency guarantee, since you can't assume when the data is available to read after the write
 - linearizability (a.k.a. strong consistency/immediate consistency/atomic consistency)
      - definition
-          - provides the illusion that there's only 1 copy of data, and all operations on it is atomic -- once an operation is executed, all subsequent operations conforms with it -- no going back
+          - provides the illusion that there's only 1 copy of data, and all operations on it is atomic -- once an operation is executed, all subsequent (non-overlapping in time) operations conforms with it -- no going back
           - is a recency guarantee -- concurrent operations may be either old or new value, but subsequent ones are all new vals
           - think of it as being able to find points in time for all executions of read, write, and cas
             ![linearizability example](images/ddia-9-4.png)